 Step #3: Make sure ‘Category' in the left sidebar is set to ‘Passwords' & use the search box in the top right to search for your WiFi network's name.

 Step #4: Locate your WiFi network, & double click it to open the details panel then check the ‘Show password' box.

 Step #5: If prompted to enter your username and password to grant access to Keychain Access, do so and click ‘OK'.

 Step #6: If you were able to successfully authenticate to your Keychain, then you should see the saved password in the text box.

 There are a couple things worth mentioning.
-The above process will ONLY work for accessing correct passwords for WiFi networks that have been previously accessed on your Macintosh (for sharing with additional devices or others).
+The above process for how to find WiFi password on Mac will ONLY work for accessing correct passwords for WiFi networks that have been previously accessed on your Macintosh (for sharing with additional devices or others).
 If you've never successfully connected to the wireless network in question, this will not work.

 As of MacOS High Sierra+ and iOS 11+ (including the iPhone XS & iPhone XS Max), there is built-in support for password sharing through the operating system for trusted guest devices without the need to follow the steps in this guide (including not needing to remember any passwords).